Structured Data Extraction

 (Default) - Extract structured data from the whole document at once.page

-- Extract structured data from every page of the document.
+- Extract structured data from every page of the document.fragment

 Extracting from a Subset of Pages

-You can specify a page range to extract structured data from specific pages of the document.
+You can specify a subset of pages to extract structured data from by using the page_classes

 Model